 But in the past years, I got lucky and got employed by the FSFE to lead the FSFE Legal team.
 Since the FLA that KDE e.V. uses was made in tight cooperation with FSFE, I finally

-had an excuse to go to Akademy and hold a lightning talk on how the FLA works and why KDE gearheads should sign it (video).
+had an excuse to go to Akademy found a way to help out the KDE community with my skills and hold a lightning talk on how the FLA works and why KDE gearheads should sign it (video).